 - Add the coconut milk, fish sauce, sugar, and lime leaf (if using).

-- Add tomatoes during the last 10 to 15 minutes of cooking (not before or they will prevent potatoes from cooking).
+- Add tomatoes during the last 10 to 15 minutes of cooking.

 - When the chicken has achieved desired tenderness, taste-test the curry for saltiness and flavor, adding more fish sauce as needed until desired flavor/salt level is achieved.

-- Also add more cayenne, chili sauce, or fresh-cut chilies if you prefer it spicier.
+- Add more cayenne, chili sauce, or fresh-cut chilies if you prefer it spicier.
 If too spicy, add more coconut milk or a little plain yogurt.
 Add a little more sugar if it's too sour for your taste.

-- Sprinkle over the fresh coriander, serve with plenty of steamed rice, and ENJOY!
+- Sprinkle over the fresh coriander, serve with plenty of steamed rice.

 |Nutritional Guidelines (per serving)|